Exterior Painting Services - Melbourne and Suburbs

 Most exteriors: Most exterior surfaces can be painted using all-acrylic paint.
-At Joyce Painting, we often use a low-sheen, semi gloss or a gloss acrylic, but not a satin or semi-gloss oil-based enamel only gloss.
+At Joyce Painting, we often use a low-sheen, semi-gloss or a gloss acrylic, but not a satin or semi-gloss oil-based enamel only gloss.

 Windows: Often you’ll find that windows have previously been painted with an oil-based enamel.
-In this is case, it’s best to repaint with a similar paint.
+In this is the case, it’s best to repaint with a similar paint.

-Steel: To prevent rusting, steel should be primed/undercoated with all metal primer then painted with a tough oil-based enamel or even some of the new water based metal top coat products.
+Steel: To prevent rusting, steel should be primed/undercoated with all metal primer then painted with a tough oil-based enamel or even some of the new water-based metal top coat products.

 How Often Do Exteriors Need Re-painting?

 Again, this depends greatly on the specifics of the situation.